pasitconsulting/ansible/README.md

 add to [syslogng_clients] section of /etc/ansible/hosts

-before you run the syslogng client playbook you need to setup the variables for the syslogng client role, and only edit the first 3 entries (i.e. ignore syslog_client variables  further down):-
+before you run the syslogng client playbook you need to setup the variables for the syslogng client role:-

     vi /etc/ansible/roles/ansible-role-syslogng-client/vars/main.yml
     #syslogng-client###client-variables